joeynovak/SaleaeSocketApi/README.md

+# Changes from official Saleae Distribution

+SaleaeClient.WaitForResponse - Allows you to disable waiting for responses when calling commands.
+SaleaeClient.Close() - Allows you to close the connection manually.

 # Saleae Socket API C# Wrapper and Example Projects

 This example was created with Visual Studio 2013 and targets the Microsoft .NET 4.5 runtime.